-In the spring of 2021, the City will introduce an automated curbside recycling collection program.
+In 2021, the City will introduce an automated curbside recycling collection program.
 Thanks to funding contributions from RecycleBC and the Regional District of East Kootenay, this service will be delivered at no extra cost to residents.

 There are no increases to utility fees or frontage taxes in 2021